ttiramisu/website-2023/readme.md

 [![Button Website]][Website]

 # website 2023 teamsilkroad
 Teamsilkroad, aka 博览五千年, aim to provide students with a deeper insight into silk road.
-This website, built on the Bootstrap CSS framework, contains contribution of all group members.
+This website, built on the Bootstrap CSS/JaveScript framework, contains contribution of all group members.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by